bvavra/MIDI_Accordion/opto-interruptor.md

 - 2x 1k Ohm resistor
 - 2x NPN Transistor (eventually you'll need 9 - 6 for the right hand and 7 for the left)
     - I recommend using the 2N2222A

+#### How do opto-interruptors work?

+An opto-interruptor is a combination of an infrared LED and a transistor, with a gateway inbetween them.  (insert diagram)  When the gateway is unobstructed, the infrared light shines directly into the transistor and triggers the switch to flow into the emitter (TODO - reword).
+When the gateway is blocked (or the LED is off), the transistor is powered through the collector.
+We can control the flow of current in these interruptors two different ways:

+1. By unblocking the gateway (i.e. pressing a key/button on the accoridon)
+2. By turning the voltage HIGH and LOW on the interruptor's diode.

+The final project will use both of these methods to determine which keys are being pressed at which times, so our prototype needs to test both use cases.

+//TODO continue filling in.
+Also discuss the importance of using pullup resistors.

 ### Solution